Iconic 750MC Cars

 The car lay low for a number of years until 2017 when it was rebuilt live by father and son duo Ron and Kevin Welsh at Race Retro 2017 - watch the interview.
 It was this rebuild and following publicity which kick started the H750F Series relaunch, spearheading today's series success and record grid numbers.

 Rear mounted super-charged side-valve Reliant 750 engine.
+In 2020 the car was finally re-united with it's Championship winning Trophy.

 1973 Goodacre Trophy Winner, then banned for the 1974 season